About this website

 Fraser takes a keen interest in community affairs, particularly the arts, sport, education and the not-for-profit sector, and participates in numerous activities – professionally and voluntarily.

-Fraser is a foundation working group member of Technology Valley; an executive member of the Pacific Exporters' Network (PEN); board member and trustee for the New Zealand Art Show; member of the Fundraising Institute of New Zealand (FINZ); and a Trustee of the XOtaki College Foundation Trust (alumni).
-He is also past chair of the advisory board for the Centre for Applied Cross-Cultural Research at Victoria University of Wellington (CACR); and past chair of Events Wellington, an event industry membership organisation serving the Wellington region.
+Fraser is a former Trustee of the XOtaki College Foundation Trust (alumni); an associate member of the Pacific Exporters' Network (PEN); a foundation working group member of Technology Valley.
+He is also past chair of the advisory board for the Centre for Applied Cross-Cultural Research at Victoria University of Wellington (CACR); former board member and trustee for the New Zealand Art Show and past chair of Events Wellington, an event industry membership organisation serving the Wellington region.